Anaerococcus: Anaerococcus octavius

 Contrary to most of the species in the genus, Anaerococcus octavius was not related to human infections.
 Nevertheless, recently a new case revealed A. octavius can cause bacteremia.
-Even though is uncommon, Anaerococcus octavius can be the cause for human infections.
-Other studies has found A. octavius as part of the nasal cavity, skin and vagina normal flora.
+Even though it is uncommon, Anaerococcus octavius can be the cause for human infections.
+Other studies have found A. octavius as part of the nasal, skin and vaginal normal flora.
 This bacteria can ferment ribose, glucose, and mannose.

 Anaerococcus prevotii

-A. prevotii is normally found in vaginal discharges, human plasma and some types of abscesses as ovarian, peritoneal sacral and/or lung abscesses.
-Even more, Anaerococcus prevotii is part of the normal flora in the skin, oral cavity and the gut.
+A. prevotii is normally found in vaginal discharge, human plasma and some types of abscesses - such as ovarian, peritoneal sacral and/or lung abscesses.
+Anaerococcus prevotii is part of the normal flora in the skin, oral cavity and the gut.
 Studies has shown Anaerococcus prevotii presents resistance to Ceftazidime, Clindamycin, Levofloxacin.
 Unlike the other species, A. prevotii can not ferment glucose.

 Anaerococcus vaginalis

 A. vaginalis was first recovered from vaginal discharges and ovarian abscesses although this bacteria can also be found in pressure ulcers and diabetic foot.
-Some strains from this specie can be indole-positive.
+Some strains from this species can be indole-positive.

 Anaerococcus provencensis

 A. provencensis was isolated from a cervical abscess.
-This specie can ferment lactose, unlike A. tetradius, A. prevotii, and A. octavius.
+This species can ferment lactose, unlike A. tetradius, A. prevotii, and A. octavius.
 The first analysis made on Anaerococcus provencensis showed it is susceptible to penicillin G, imipenem, amoxillin, metronidazole, cefotetan and vancomycin.

 Anaerococcus senegalensis

-A. senegalensis is one of the few species in Anerococcus whose genome has been sequenced.
+A. senegalensis is one of the few species in the genus whose genome has been sequenced.
 The genome has a size of 1,790,835 bp.
-Analsis made did not show presence of a plasmid.
+Analysis did not show presence of a plasmid.
 Initially, Anaerococcus senegalensis was found in the fecal flora of a healthy person.